antranapp/14DaysOfAndroidArchitecture/README.md

-# Android Architectures in 14 days.
+# Learning Android MVVM Architecture in 14 stress free days.

-## The cat app
+## Introduction:

+- Learning Architecture is an important step when learning software development.
+- Architectures are hard to learn since there are so many of them.
+- Most of tutorials found in Internet introduce to many concepts at the same time and it is hard to follow for most of beginners.

+## What you should already know:

+- You should have some basic knowledges of Object-Oriented programming.
+- You should have some basic knowledges of Android development.
+- You should have installed all required development tools for Android development on your machine.

+## What you'll learn:

+## What you'll do:

+We will implement a cat images browsing app with the following features:

-- Fetching list of cat images from thecatapi.com.
+- Fetching list of cat images from [TheCatAPI](https://thecatapi.com).
-- Display the cat image when choosen.
+- Display the cat image when choosen in a grid layout
+- Use recommended techniques and frameworks from Google to implement the app using MVVM architecture step by step.

+## What's next:

+Now you have hopefully learned intuitively how the MVVM Architecture works by implementing a simple app by using different popular frameworks provided by Google and 3rd parties.
+Depending on your motivation and the level of knowledge, you can follow different paths forward to learn more about Android development.

+### A small step:

+Try to apply what you have learnd in another app that uses [the dog api](https://dog.ceo) instead.
+With this approach, you will have more or less the same structure for you app but you have to deal with a different data model, a different api.

+### A medium step:

+There are two options to learn even more:

+- Extending the current cat app by implementing additional features such as:
+    - user can favourite images, the information of favourite images should be persisted locally in some kinds of database, and there should be an additional screen to show such favourite images

+- Implementing a completely different app using public or private APIs to try out different techniqures:
+    - Github App using Github API
+    - News App using newsapi.org
+    - Image browsing apps using Unsplash or Pixabay APIs
+    - ....

+There are a list of public APIs that you can use to implement your next sample app here [https://github.com/public-apis/public-apis](https://github.com/public-apis/public-apis)

+### A gaint step:

+Everyone of us has an idea (or multiple ideas) for a killer app (or apps).
+Go forward and realise your dreams.
+You will be proud of yourself afterward :)

+## Curriculum:

-### Day 1: Basic: Raw kotlin without any external libraries:
+### Day 1: Raw kotlin without any external libraries:

 This basic project doesn't use any 3rd party frameworks.

 ### Day 2: Volley + Gson + Picasso:

-- Volley is used for Networking
+- Volley is used for Networking.
-- Gson is used for Deserializing of JSON response
+- Gson is used for Deserializing of JSON response.
 - Picasso is used for displaying & caching of image data.

 ### Day 3: Retrofit + Moshi + Glide: